Kotlin/kotlin-spec/docs/src/md/kotlin.core/type-system.md

 > }
 > ```

+##### Function types with context receivers

+In addition to extension receiver, a function type (suspending or not) can additionally specify a number of **context receivers**.

+A function type with context receivers

+$$\mathtt{context}(T_1, \ldots, T_n) \FTR$$

+consists of a number of **context receiver types** $T_1, \ldots, T_n$ and the base function type $\FTR$ which may or may not have an extension receiver and may or may not be suspending.
+Function types with context receivers are equivalent only if corresponding base function types are equivalent and the sets of context receiver types are pairwise equivalent.

+TODO: this is very shaky

 #### Flexible types

 Kotlin, being a multi-platform language, needs to support transparent interoperability with platform-dependent code.